-The resulting accident could be devastating, especially because you did not have any warning to try to take evasive measures.
+The resulting accident could be devastating, mainly because you did not have any warning to try to take evasive measures.
 These are among the most deadly and dangerous types of car accidents.

 What Is a T-Bone Accident?

 T-bone accidents are called that because the front of one car hits the side of another.
-The resulting accident damage is in the shape of the letter T. This is another name for a broadside collision where there is side impact.
+The resulting accident damage is in the shape of the letter T. This is another name for a broadside collision with side impact.

 These types of car accidents should not happen.
-Usually, it is the fault of one vehicle, although it is not always easy to figure out if you or the other car is to blame for the accident.
+Usually, it is the fault of one vehicle, although it is not always easy to determine if you or the other car is to blame for the accident.

 How T-Bone Accidents Happen

-The usual cause is when one driver has done something like run a red light or a stop sign.
+The usual cause is when one driver has run a red light or a stop sign.
 Otherwise, the two drivers would never be in the position for t-bone collisions.

 Usually, one driver has the right-of-way because they are proceeding as if there is no danger, unaware that they are about to get broadsided by another driver.

-These are among the most dangerous types of side impact collisions because they happen at full speed.
+These are among the most dangerous side-impact collisions because they happen at full speed.

 The Role of Negligence in a T-Bone Car Accident

-In any car accident, you have a legal right to recover for your injuries when you are able to prove that someone else was negligent.
+In any car accident, you have a legal right to recover for your injuries when you prove that someone else was negligent.

 This is a legal term for a more complicated test that requires you to show that the driver acted unreasonably under the circumstances.

-In other words, they did something that an ordinary driver with reasonable training and experience would not do.
+In other words, they did something ordinary drivers with reasonable training and experience would not do.

-It is up to you to prove what the other driver was doing at the time of the car accident.
-The plaintiff is a car accident lawsuit has the burden of proof to show that their side of the story is more likely than not to have happened.
+It is up to you to prove what the other driver was doing during the car accident.
+The plaintiff in a car accident lawsuit has the burden of proof to show that their side of the story is more likely than not to have happened.